I am going to rant about something that has been grinding on me for well over a decade.

 Are you required to compliment your significant other, regardless of the truth?
 This goes back to the old “do these jeans make me look fat?” joke of years’ past.
 But I want to dig a little deeper than that.
 I want to look at this situation deeply, from the inside.

 Everyone who knows me knows that I am straight-up honest.
 If I find a woman to be attractive, I tell her.
 Not in a condescending way, but truthfully.
 If I don’t find a woman to be attractive, I don’t tell her.
 There’s no sense in lying to someone about something like that.
 Especially since beauty is only skin-deep.
 I think it’s best to just be honest.

 The truth of the matter is, I did not find this woman attractive and felt no need to lie to her face in order to make her feel like I did, even when both of us would have known I was not being honest.
+She was 305 pounds when we met and could barely fit through the door.
 I felt it best to keep my mouth shut.
 My options were to lie, or to change the subject, or to try to angle my way out of it, i.e. “you have a great sense of humor” which would have been so transparent any idiot could have figured it out.

 So, what is proper protocol here?
 Do you just go ahead and say “you look absolutely marvelous?” when you are about to throw up in your mouth a little bit?
-Do you tell the truth and say “you know, I have never really found you to be all that attractive and that outfit isn’t helping matters at all, you look like a $2 whore.”
+Do you tell the truth and say “you know, I have never really found you to be all that attractive and honestly, I have seen elephants that were smaller than you.”
 Or do you respond with “I refuse to answer that question on the grounds that may answer may tend to make you want to split my skull open with an ax?”
 Is there really a correct answer here at all?

 Personally, I kept my mouth shut.
 All that did was lead to arguments, which would probably be the universal response from women, ugly or not.
 So if a woman knows a man is not attracted to her, what is the point in even asking him to give an opinion?